What Is Builder’s Risk Insurance?

-Builder’s risk insurance, also called course of construction insurance, covers the policyholder against damage or loss to buildings during construction or renovation.
-Typically, coverage also extends to the materials used in construction.
-Anyone with a financial interest in property should purchase builder’s risk coverage.
+Builder’s risk insurance, also called course of construction insurance, covers the policyholder against damage or loss to buildings during construction or renovation in the event of fire, storm, wind, vandalism, theft, fungus/contamination, or collision with vehicles or aircraft.
+Typically, builder’s risk insurance also extends to the materials used in construction and potentially documents and data, temporary structures, and other soft costs—depending on your provider.

 It’s not just brand-new buildings that builder’s risk insurance is suitable for.
 This coverage is also available for renovating existing buildings and for upgrading existing structures to green, sustainable standards.
 Depending on the policy, you can also use the coverage to bring your building up to date with changes in building codes.

-Builder’s risk insurance is actually a specialized type of commercial property insurance and inland marine insurance that’s designed to protect buildings under construction and construction materials.
+It’s important to keep in mind that there are no standard insurance forms for this type of small business insurance—it’s actually a specialized type of commercial property insurance and inland marine insurance.
 You can purchase builder’s risk coverage separately or add it on to an existing property insurance or inland marine policy.
 Builder’s risk coverage typically is temporary and expires when your construction project is complete.

 Builder’s risk policies can be very complex and aren’t written on standard forms, in the way that a general liability insurance or professional liability insurance policy might be.
 For that reason, it helps to look at coverage from several different angles.